Deben ViewWoodbridge, Suffolk

 - BBQ not available

-Entrance hall, kitchen/breakfast room, large sitting/dining room with gas fire, wooden verandah, two bedrooms (double bedrooms, 1 with 5' bed), original marble bathroom with large bath with mixer/shower attachment over bath.
+Entrance hall, kitchen/breakfast room, large sitting/dining room with gas fire, wooden verandah, two bedrooms (double bedrooms, 1 with 6' bed which can be a twin on request), original marble bathroom with large bath with mixer/shower attachment over bath.

 Notes for guests